 RULES OF PROFESSIONAL CONDUCT

-The European Art Experts Association has a deontological regulation that each member must follow:
+The European Art Experts Association has ethical regulations that each member must follow:

-1. The expert who subscribes an expertise responsible for his actions both in Court for the Community.
+1. The expert is responsible for his/her actions both in public and court.

-2. Expert cannot subscribe an appraisal when it is out of his fields of expertise, or when his interest can interfere with an objective assessment.
+2. The expert cannot submit an appraisal that is out of his/her field(s) of expertise, or when his/her interest would interfere with an objective assessment.

-3. The expert does not endorse appraisals of works that he has not personally examined.
+3. The expert does not submit appraisals for works of art that he/she has not personally examined.

-4. There shall be no form of unlawful competition or work to replace a colleague who is about to have or had a job.
+4. There shall be no form of unlawful competition to replace a colleague who is about to receive a commission.

-7. The expert who has worked for auction houses cannot accept assignments from individuals or from institutions for the same works of art already considered.
+7. An expert who has worked for an auction house cannot accept a commission from individuals or institutions for the same art previously evaluated.

-8. The assessor is bound by professional secrecy.
+8. The expert is bound by professional secrecy.